Entrepreneurial Support Organizations

 Small Business Development Centers (SBDC) often do not have the staff, time or knowledge to provide their clients with information on SBIR or STTR programs.
 We provide support as needed via a variety of programs:

-No Cost Virtual Open Hours: Designed for busy APEX and SBDC advisors, these no commitment closed loop sessions provide advisors a chance to get questions answered, learn tips and tricks to helping clients, as well as learn about program updates and new resources.
+Designed for busy APEX and SBDC advisors, these no commitment closed loop sessions provide advisors a chance to get questions answered, learn tips and tricks to helping clients, as well as get caught up on program updates.

-SBIR/STTR Training Workshop (In Person): Perfect for innovation ecosystems that want to learn as a group or for a session in the annual conference.
-These trainings include the above as well as individual confidential meetings, identifying and working with current SBIR awardees and more.
+Perfect for innovation ecosystems that want to learn as a group to encourage collaboration.
+These trainings include individual confidential meetings, identifying and working with current SBIR awardees, how to identify potential SBIR candidates and more.